-We’ve officially had our first failed Snowpocalypse of the year, the whole of the UK was warned about the impeding doom from some cold water in the sky and it sends everyone into a tizzy.
-We start to panic at the mere mention of a flutter, and start to prepare our exit plans from work.
+We’ve officially had our first failed Snowpocalypse of the year, the whole of the UK was warned about the impeding doom from some cold water in the sky, and it sends everyone into a tizzy.
+We start to panic at the mere mention of a flutter, and start to prepare our survival bunkers.

-One flake is enough to send the shivers through an office, murmurs and rumours of “did they send us home last time” spread and settle more heavily than the frozen precipitation.
-We have had some light snow and it is the end of civilization.
+One flake is enough to send the shivers through a Brit, murmurs and rumours of “is there enough food” spread and settle more heavily than the frozen precipitation.
+We have had some light snow, and it is the end of civilisation.
 Needless to say the country’s reaction is the same as it is every year.

 Snow follows a simple pattern over here:

-Snow day -1 (Evening): New reports start to hypothesise about the destruction the impending snowmaggedon will bring, because in the absence of news you turn straight to made-up-worse-case-scenario-panic.
+Snow day -1 (Evening): New reports start to hypothesise about the destruction the impending Snowmaggedon will bring because without news you turn straight to made-up-worse-case-scenario-panic.
 Children everywhere go to bed dreaming of snowflakes and snowmen, while parents try to remember if they bought a snow shovel last winter or not.